multycloud/multy-docs/blog/2022-05-18-why_grpc/index.md

 If you want to learn more about gRPC, have a look through our repositories and feel free to contribute!

-For any questions, talk to us on our community [discord channel](https://discord.gg/rgaKXY4tCZ)!
+For any questions, join us on the [Multy discord channel](https://discord.gg/rgaKXY4tCZ)!

 Website: https://multy.dev <br/>
 GitHub: https://github.com/multycloud